 ?
-IQAC coordinates various clubs functioning in our college to organize programs on employability, mental health and competitions conducted under fine arts. ?
-Promotes the conduct of rally under the activities of youth welfare ?
+IQAC coordinates various clubs functioning in our college to organise programs on employability, mental health and competitions conducted under fine arts. ?
+Promotes the conduct of rally youth welfare and to create social awareness among the public. ?
 Students and staff are motivated to participate in various seminars, conferences, workshops and other academic activities conducted by the other institutions to improve and update their knowledge in various fields. ?
-IQAC promotes teacher evaluation by students, Alumni meet and Parent Teacher Association meetings. ?
+IQAC promotes teacher evaluation by students, Alumni meet and parent teacher meetings. ?
 It encourages cocurricular and extension activities for the overall development of students and to equip them for their placements.